Home » PowerShell » Get-ADGroup – Manage Active Directory Groups

 Get-ADGroup to Get Count of Active Directory Group

-Using the Count property, get a total number of active directory groups available, and run the below command
+Using the Count property, get the total number of active directory groups available, and run the below command

 (Get-ADGroup -Filter '*').Count